 Choose Employees and then Cluster as your analysis type.
-Then, inside of the Clusters and Network Creation card, choose Performance level from your variables list and send it to the list of targets.
-Add Coachability, Curiosity and Work Ethic from the other variables list to your list of factors.
-Click Continue then name your project something like Ants: Fictional Employees and execute it.
+Then, inside of the Select Target and Factors tab, choose Performance level from your variables list and send it to the list of targets.
+Add Coachability, Curiosity, Work Ethic and the additional numerical characteristics from the other variables list to your list of factors - you should have 10 factors in total.
+Click Next then name your project something like Ants: Fictional Employees and execute it.

 Head back to the Projects panel of the Ants workspace and you should see the project being created.
 This might take a few minutes.
 Navigate to the Projects panel of your Personal team and notice that the Ants: Fictional Employees project isn't there!

 A team isn't much good if you are the only Graphext user inside it.
 Adding new team members to the Ants team means that these people will be able to see or edit and create datasets and projects within the Ants workspace.